 If you feel a directive is inappropriate for any reason you are expected to comply, unless it is unsafe to do so, and then address the issue with your crew boss who will follow the appropriate chain of command with your complaint.

 While on a fire assignment, Oregon Woods will provide personal protective equipment including fire resistant nomex clothing, fire shelter, hard hat, gloves, goggles, headlamp and fire line packs.
 You are responsible for your personal gear, including boots (8” minimum high all leather uppers, lug soles), sleeping bag, tent, socks, enough food and water for the first 24 hours of an assignment and all other personal gear.
 Expect to camp in either a state or federally run camp ground while on assignment.
 More of details will be covered as you complete training.

 You must be capable of arduous physical activity.
 To verify this ability, you must undergo a Pack Test which consists of carrying a 45 pound pack three miles in less than 45 minutes.

-As a first year, inexperienced firefighter working under the Region 6 2017 contract you will receive $10.25 an hour plus $4.27 an hour Health and Welfare fringe benefit.
+As a first year, inexperienced firefighter working under the Region 6 2018 contract you will receive $10.35 an hour plus $4.27 an hour Health and Welfare fringe benefit.
 Pay is based upon current and verifiable wildfire qualifications.
 Returning firefighters are provided detailed wage agreements prior to each fire season.
-We do not give bonuses.
 Draws based on wages worked may be advanced when on fire assignments.
 There is no labor dispute at this worksite.
 Again, due to the nature of wildland firefighting, we cannot guarantee work for any amount of time.